MontiCore/feature-diagram/README.md

 For example, `java -jar FACT.jar Car.fd -isValid Basic.fc` checks whether a configuration "Basic" is a valid configuration of the FD "Car".
 The result, in this case `true` or `false`, is printed to the console.

-[FACT][clitool] can further be used for direct access from Java through the following static methods:
+[FACT][clitool] can further be used for direct access from Java through the following methods:
 * `boolean execIsValid(ASTFeatureDiagram fd, ASTFeatureConfiguration fc)`, to execute the [is valid](fd-analysis/src/main/java/tool/analyses/IsValid.java) analysis
 * `List<ASTFeatureConfiguration> execAllProducts(ASTFeatureDiagram fd)`, to execute the [all products](fd-analysis/src/main/java/tool/analyses/AllProducts.java) analysis
 * `List<String> execDeadFeature(ASTFeatureDiagram fd)`, to execute the [dead features](fd-analysis/src/main/java/tool/analyses/DeadFeatures.java) analysis